garybm/recetes-react/README.md

 * Open the Terminal in your computer
 * Make sure you're in your Desktop directory
-* Clone the repository `git clone`: https://github.com/garybm/tap-room
+* Clone the repository `git clone`: https://github.com/garybm/recettes-react
 * In your Terminal, navigate to the project site-rebuild
 * Run `npm install` in the terminal to install dependencies
 * Run `npm run start` in your terminal: The npm run startcommand launches the server.
-The `start` option automatically opens your browser to http://localhost:8080/#/.
+The `start` opens [http://localhost:3000](http://localhost:3000) to view it in the browser

 ### Known Bugs